 For ADA or special needs: We want to make sure we meet your needs with the appropriate classroom furniture.
-With this in mind, if you have an ADA or special needs request, we encourage you to register through Disability Services on campus, who can make a request for the appropriate furniture on your behalf.
+With this in mind, if you have an ADA or special needs request, we encourage you to register through the Disability Resource Center on campus, who can make a request for the appropriate furniture on your behalf.

 If your classroom is low on markers, chalk, erasers, or batteries, please contact our Classroom Support Hotline at 612-625-1086 or firstname.lastname@example.org.
 We will replenish the supply within the next two days.

 If your classroom is completely out of markers, chalk, erasers, or batteries and you need one or more of these items to continue with instruction, please call the Classroom Support Hotline at 612-625-1086 and we will send additional supplies to your classroom as soon as possible.

 First, look again in the classroom you were in.
 Items are often left in the room.
 While the University of Minnesota does not have a centralized Lost and Found, you can contact the Facilities Management (FM) Call Center at 612-624-2900.
 If a custodian finds the item in a classroom, he or she will most likely return it to the FM office.

 The following campus buildings have their own Lost and Found:

 - Coffman Memorial Union: The Information Desk serves as Coffman's Lost and Found.
 Items are held for two weeks from the day turned in.
 You can either visit the Information Desk or call 612-624-INFO to inquire about a lost item.